vtsynergy/DL-FACT/README.md

 # DL-FACT
-Macro-repository for CT Image Enhancement and Analysis Submodules.
-It is a deep learning-based COVID-19 testing framework, which is composed of post-CT Enhancement AI to enhance the quality of CT scans, segmentation AI to segment lung region from CT scans, and CT Classification AI to predict the possibility for COVID-19.
+DL-FACT is the macro-repository for CT Image Enhancement and Analysis Submodules.
+It is a deep learning-based COVID-19 testing framework, which is composed of post-CT Enhancement AI to enhance the quality of CT scans and Analysis AI to analyze CT scans.
+The Analysis AI contains segmentation AI to segment lung region from CT scans, and Classification AI to predict the possibility for COVID-19.
+Figure 1 shows a schematic diagram of our work in practice.
+Our experimental results show that the diagnostic accuracy is improved from about 86% to 90% by enhancing CT scan images with our Enhancement AI.
 Enhancement AI is based on DenseNet and Deconvolution network (DDnet) architecture.
-The AI generates high-resolution enhanced CT images.
+The AI ​​generates high-resolution enhanced CT images.
-The analysis phase is OPTIONAL.
-Segmentation AI is based on a 3D version of AHNet.
-Classification AI uses 3D DenseNet-121 architecture.
-Our early results show good improvement in the accuracy of classification of CT scans enhanced using DDnet.

 **Figure 1： Schematic Diagram of DL-FACT Operation**
 ![image](https://user-images.githubusercontent.com/31482058/119167932-632baa00-ba2e-11eb-869a-35a2dff6f2fd.png)

+Figure 2 is a schematic diagram of the test framework we used for the experiment.
+After preparing the data, we first use the analysis AI to directly perform diagnostic tests on the original data to obtain the diagnostic accuracy.
+Then use the same analysis AI to perform diagnostic tests on the enhanced image.
+Comparing the diagnosis results based on different images, it can be found that the accuracy of CT scan classification using enhanced AI has been greatly improved.

 **Figure 2: Overall Architecture of DL-FACT Framework**
 ![image](https://user-images.githubusercontent.com/31482058/119167713-1fd13b80-ba2e-11eb-85ea-7d003d2fba1e.png)

+Figures 3 and 4 show some results of our testing experiments.
+Figure 3 are example diagrams of images before and after enhancement.
+Figure 4 is the ROC curve improvement of analysis after enhancement.

-**Figure 3, lung CT image example before enhancement (left), lung CT image example after enhancment (right)**
+**Figure 3: Lung CT Image Example before Enhancement (left), Lung CT Image Example after Enhancement (right)**
 ![image](https://user-images.githubusercontent.com/31482058/110122848-271d6d00-7d8e-11eb-80d7-b8641edfa9d3.png)

-**Figure 4, ROC curve of classification result of one testing**
+**Figure 4: ROC curve of Analysis Result of One Testing**
 ![image](https://user-images.githubusercontent.com/31482058/110995674-befbf780-8348-11eb-8f7a-85fd3d438cd7.png)

 ## Hardware requirements